Solange Corbin: Research in Portugal

 In 1940 Corbin joined the French National Centre for Scientific Research (French: Centre national de la recherche scientifique, CNRS).
 Grants from this association meant that she was able to make visits to Portugal to research the medieval music of the country, particularly in the archives of monasteries.
 In addition, she began to give lectures, both in France and Portugal.
 At the same time, in 1940 she joined the Société Française de Musicologie (SFM), maintaining contact with the society through the musicologist Amédée Gastoué, its vice-president, during her stay in Portugal.
 She also began to submit articles to the SFM's Revue de Musicologie.

 Corbin first visited Portugal in 1940.
-The following year, with a CNRS scholarship, she stayed there for almost a year, during which time she followed the courses of the medieval historian Abbé Pierre David (1882–1955) who, after first leaving Krakow in Poland and then leaving France on the advice of Marshal Pétain, leader of the Vichy France government, had made his way to Portugal.
+The following year, with a CNRS scholarship, she stayed there for almost a year, during which time she followed the courses of the medieval historian Abbé Pierre David (1882–1955) who, after first leaving Kraków in Poland and then leaving France on the advice of Marshal Pétain, leader of the Vichy France government, had made his way to Portugal.
 Corbin's first publication was a seven-page account of 15th-century liturgical books from the Aveiro Museum, published in 1943.
 At the same time, she was continuing to prepare her thesis on medieval religious music in Portugal.
 This was presented in 1944, when she obtained a diploma from the EPHE in historical and philological sciences, with the work Essai sur la musique religieuse portugaise au Moyen-Age (1100–1385), based on her research in Portugal.
 This was revised in 1946 during a further two-month stay in Portugal and expanded before its publication in 1952.
 The documents gathered in Portugal also provided the core of her second book, on the liturgical deposition of Christ on Good Friday.